Vashon, Washington: Indigenous inhabitants

-Up until the late 18th cenutry, Vashon and Maury Islands were inhabited solely by American Indians, and there is evidence of human activity on Vashon Island dating back 10,000 to 12,000 years.
-Historical data from the era when the first Native Americans settled Vashon–Maury Island is limited.
+Up until the late 18th century, Vashon and Maury Islands were inhabited solely by indigenous natives, and there is evidence of human activity on Vashon Island dating back 10,000 to 12,000 years.
+Historical data from the era when the first people settled Vashon–Maury Island is limited.
 Some of the Native peoples known to have lived on Vashon Island were the Marpole culture from about 7,000 years ago, Coast Salish peoples about 1,000 years ago, and the Sqababsh (known in Chinook Wawa as the S'Homamish) starting about 500 years ago, the latter of which established 5 known major village sites.
 The Tulalip Tribe established villages along the shores of both islands.
 Fishing was abundant in the cold saltwater of the central Puget Sound basin, helping Native American tribes to thrive.
 Moreover, the many waterways and inlets provided easy travel by way of canoe.